israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 **_Examples_**

 **Creating an array**
-    The following example creates an array, `msgArray`
+    The following example creates an array, `msgArray`, with a length of 0

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.